 This article contains recipes for each type of pizza, but before we delve into the recipes, you should be aware of a few secrets that will turn your pizza-making into a success.

 In general, it is best to combine all the ingredients, such as flour, water, and yeast, in one bog bowl.
 But before you throw in everything at once, you have to know there’s a specific order to follow.

-André Guidon says, "Try to learn dough making without weighting the flour, this way you will always have a consistent product despite any humidity changes and you will learn how the dough should feel."
+André Guidon, the AVPN President of Brazil says, "Try to learn dough making without weighting the flour, this way you will always have a consistent product despite any humidity changes and you will learn how the dough should feel."

 The best way to knead is by using your hands.
 Sprinkle some flour on a working table and transfer the dough there.
-Push the dough with your palm, fold it over itself with your fingers, and pull it back.
-Repeat this process several times, until the dough looks homogeneous and soft.
+Next, push the dough with your palm, fold it over itself with your fingers, and pull it back.
+Repeat this process several times until the dough looks homogeneous and soft.